TakeprofitTechnology/ReleaseNotes/Takeprofit HUB.md

 * The bug of incorrect password field (Users tab) representation is fixed.
 * The validation of password expiration field (Users tab) is improved.

+## Version 2025.03.07.765 (7 March, 2025)
+### Features
+* TIF conversion tab is added to makers settings.
+Now it is possible to convert takers's orders TIF on makers side.

 ## Version 2025.03.06.428 (6 March, 2025)
 ### Changes
 * The bug of incorrect slippage representation in orders/deals tables is fixed.